jonyeezs/clean-verticalslice-architecture/README.md

      * This should be the only place we can change the state.
      * There should be, dare say, no dependencies here.
        * When we deal with plain objects, it helps us to test the domain logic easily for edge cases and multiple cases.
-       * Hence, this should not have dependencies on any other services.
+       * Hence, this should not have dependencies on any other services/brokers.
 Stay away from "_God objects_".
      * _"What if i need a function from say a time calculator?"_.
 Answer:
-       * Use it as an interface into your domain method's argument.
-The IOC will be managed by the `handler`.
+       * Use an interface onto your domain method's argument.
+The IOC will then be the `handler`.
        * Think of this as a pure function of inputs and outputs (albeit the output is the domain object itself).

+# Broker

+> Brokers are a liaison between business logic and the outside world.
+They are wrappers around external libraries, resources, services, or APIs to satisfy a local interface for the business to interact with them

+## Principles

+* There should be no business logic here.
+* They should be as thin as possible; just a wrapper around our code.
+* At most a mapper from the external API into an internal interface that we can work with
+* The interface should be generic and as known and understood as time itself.
+For instance if it is a CRUD API, we should only have get, post, delete methods.
+How those APIs are called are totally unknown to the consumers of the broker.

 # Infrastructure